Hilda Gordon-Lennox, Duchess of Richmond

+She was born at 51 Queen's Gate, Kensington, the daughter of Henry Brassey, M.P. and Anna Harriet Stevenson (died 15 July 1898), and granddaughter of the railway pioneer Thomas Brassey.
+She married Charles Gordon-Lennox, Lord Settrington in 1893.
+Her husband succeeded as 8th Duke of Richmond and 3rd Duke of Gordon in 1928.

 Lady Settrington joined her husband in South Africa in early 1900, when he served there during the Second Boer War.

 She was elected a Fellow of the Royal Horticultural Society in 1902, and in 1927 she became the first chairman of the National Gardens Scheme.

-She held the office of Justice of the Peace (JP) for Sussex and, later, Morayshire.
-She was invested as a CBE in the 1919 New Year Honours in recognition of her work with the Soldiers' and Sailors' Families Association, and as DBE in the 1946 New Year Honours in recognition of her work as Vice-President of the Soldiers', Sailors', and Airmen's Families Association.
+The Duchess was closely involved with the Soldiers', Sailors', and Airmen's Families Association (SSAFA).
+She was national vice-chairman of the charity from 1925–45 and acting national chairman from 1939–41.
+She also held the office of Justice of the Peace (JP) for Sussex and, later, Morayshire.

+She was invested as a CBE in the 1919 New Year Honours and as DBE in the 1946 New Year Honours in recognition of her work with the SSAFA.

+Her husband died in 1935.
 She died in 1971, aged 99.

 Family

-On 8 June 1893 Hilda Madeline Brassey married Charles Henry Gordon-Lennox, the 8th Duke of Richmond (born 30 December 1870 – died 7 May 1935); they had the following children:
+On 8 June 1893, Hilda Madeline Brassey married Charles Henry Gordon-Lennox, the 8th Duke of Richmond (born 30 December 1870 – died 7 May 1935); they had the following children: